oraclenassolutionengineering/SolEngWorkshopDocs/CloudNativeMicroservices/CloudNative200.md

 ## Introduction

-This is the first of several labs that are part of the **Oracle Public Cloud DevOps Cloud Native Microservices workshop.** This workshop will walk you through the Software Development Lifecycle (SDLC) for a Cloud Native project that will create and use several Microservices.
+This is the second of several labs that are part of the **Oracle Public Cloud DevOps Cloud Native Microservices workshop.** This workshop will walk you through the Software Development Lifecycle (SDLC) for a Cloud Native project that will create and use several Microservices.

 In the first lab (100), the Project Manager created a new project in the Developer Cloud Service, added team members to the project, and created and assigned tasks to the developers of this application.
 In this lab, you will assume the persona of the Java developer, who will be tasked with creating several microservices that will supply data to any required front-end or analytics components (one of which you will build in the following lab, lab 300).